-c.
-Balancing These Poles of Interest Under s.
-2(b) of the Charter communicate.
+17 Having reviewed the interests at issue, I come to the conclusion that s.
+2(b) of the Charter cannot be interpreted so as to consider only the interests of the person wishing to communicate.
 As the Attorney General for Ontario properly points out, s.
 2(b) of the Charter does not protect "expression" itself, but freedom of expression.
 In my opinion, the "freedom" which an individual may have to communicate in a place owned by the government must necessarily be circumscribed by the interests of the latter and of the citizens as a whole: the individual will only be free to communicate in a place owned by the state if the form of expression he uses is compatible with the principal function or intended purpose of that place.